Regional and Remote Airport Support Program

 - meet the operational requirements of aeromedical and other emergency services in the region.

-In addition, under Round 4 eligible activities were extended to include projects that support air services to transition to net zero aviation technology.
+In addition, for Round 4 and 5 eligible works were expanded to include assistance for projects that support air services transition to net zero aviation technology.

 Round 4